jmacnett/florida-man-ttrpg/README.md

 6. Jesus

 ##### Weapon of choice/proficiency
-1. Automobile/motorized vehicle
+1. Bare Knuckles
 2. Food
 3. Bible
-4. Improvised (something from the environment less than 50 lbs and not fastened down)
+4. Improvised
 5. Exotic Pets
-6. Talking Shit
+6. Automobile/motorized vehicle

 Name your character, if you like.
 Descriptions are good, detailed descriptions are better, but are not strictly required.